cackharot/suds-py3/README.md

 Examples
 ========
-Examples folder contains sample SOAP services in JAVA, .NET, and other platforms (in progress).
+Examples folder contains sample SOAP services in JAVA, .NET WCF.

 There will be only one python client that loads WSDL from `http://localhost:8181/soap/helloservice?wsdl` <- This is served by one of the above services.